Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

 \subsubsection{Relation between depletion timescale and stellar mass}

-Figure~\ref{fig:scatter_plot_tdep} presents the depletion timescale, $\tau_{\rm dep}=M_{\rm H_2}/{\rm SFR}$, i.e., the time over which the galaxy molecular gas reservoir will be consumed by star formation, as a function of stellar mass.
-On average, in isolation and in filaments, more massive galaxies tend to have longer depletion timescales than less massive ones.
-This relation is mainly driven by the LTGs for which the H$_2$ reservoir is augmented by a factor of $ \sim \times$1000, between $\log(M_\star/M_\odot)\simeq9-11$.
+Figure~\ref{fig:scatter_plot_tdep} presents the depletion timescale, $\tau_{\rm dep}=M_{\rm H_2}/{\rm SFR}$, i.e., the time over which the galaxy molecular gas reservoir will be consumed by star formation, as a function of stellar mass. { The uncertainty in $\tau_{\rm dep}$ was estimated by propagating in quadrature those of both $M_{\rm H_2}$ and the SFR.} { The solid line in Fig.~\ref{fig:scatter_plot_tdep} shows the prescription of $\tau_{\rm dep}$ versus $M_\star$ for MS galaxies from \citet{Tacconi2018}, and the dashed lines show the uncertainty in the relation.}{ The vast majority of AMIGA isolated galaxies have low depletion times, which are scattered between the MS relation represented by the solid line and the lower dashed line.
+On the other hand, Virgo filament galaxies show average MS depletion times, as the sources fully sample the region between the dashed lines, with only a fraction of them outside this region.
+Virgo cluster galaxies are instead more scattered, reaching higher and lower depletion times outside the region delimited by the dashed lines.}

-The solid line in Fig.~\ref{fig:scatter_plot_tdep} shows the prescription of depletion time versus stellar mass from \citet{Tacconi2018}, and the dashed lines show the uncertainty in the relation.
-Noticeably, the AMIGA galaxies (left panel) are shifted to low $\tau_{\rm dep}$ with respect to the local prescription, most likely as a consequence of their large fraction of late type galaxies, while the filament (middle panel) and cluster (right panel) galaxies scatter around this standard relation.
-The scatter increases steadily with environmental density, from the field, to the filaments, to Virgo, to a point where the relation between $\tau_{\rm dep}$ and $M_\star$ breaks down for Virgo galaxies.
-As can be seen further in the Appendix~\ref{sec:SFR_gas_diagnostic}, the number of galaxies with upper limits in H$_2$ and non-negligible SFR, often at the level of the MS, increases at stellar masses $\gtrsim 10^{9.5}~M_\odot$.
+{ The scatter of the data points thus increases between isolated, filament, and cluster samples,} to a point where the relation between $\tau_{\rm dep}$ and $M_\star$ breaks down for Virgo galaxies.
+As can be seen in Appendix~\ref{sec:SFR_gas_diagnostic}, the number of galaxies with upper limits in H$_2$ and nonnegligible SFR, often at the level of the MS, increases at stellar masses $\gtrsim 10^{9.5}~M_\odot$.
 This suggests that gas depletion precedes star formation quenching for these sources, the majority of which are ETGs.
 In the Virgo cluster, this effect is also observed in LTGs.

+{ Following the MS scaling relation,} in isolation and in filaments, more massive galaxies tend to have longer depletion timescales than less massive galaxies.
+This{ trend} is mainly driven by LTGs { on the MS, for which the H$_2$ mass increases by a factor of approximately 100 within $\log(M_\star/M_\odot)\simeq9-11$ (see Fig.~\ref{fig:MHI_MH2_vs_Mstar} in the Appendix~\ref{sec:SFR_gas_diagnostic}), while the increase in SFR is less strong within the same stellar mass range (Fig.~\ref{fig:SFR_vs_Mstar}).}

+{ However, the fact that AMIGA sources are shifted to low $\tau_{\rm dep}$ with respect to the relation for MS galaxies may be explained by noting that $M_{\rm H_2}/M_{\rm HI}$ of AMIGA galaxies is slightly lower than for the other two environments (Fig.~\ref{fig:scatter_plot_MHI_MH2_vs_morphology}).
+In fact, many AMIGA sources have lower $M_{\rm H_2}$ and higher $M_{\rm HI}$ than that predicted for MS galaxies at any given stellar mass (Fig.~\ref{fig:MHI_MH2_vs_Mstar}).
+This suggests that, being in isolation, the disks of AMIGA sources are undisturbed and the molecular gas reservoirs are consumed rapidly, without being effectively replenished \citep[e.g.,][]{Braine_Combes1992}, while at the same time the HI-to-H$_2$ conversion is not efficient.}